Samsung/tizen-docs/docs/open-source-project/release-notes/tizen-5-0-m1.md

 - Wayland
   - Upgraded the opensource wayland to version 1.14.0.
-  - The opensource wayland-protocols are upgraded to the version 1.12, which has xdg_shell_unstable_v6 protocol.
+  - Upgraded the opensource wayland-protocols to version 1.12, which has xdg_shell_unstable_v6 protocol.
 The directory path of xdg-shell protocol unstable version 5 is moved to protocol/unstable/xdg-shell from protocol/tizen.
 - Extended wayland protocols
-  - tizen_keyrouter protocol is upgraded to the version 2 to support the event_surface which is newly added.
+  - Upgraded tizen_keyrouter protocol to version 2 to support the event_surface (newly added).
 - Enlightenment wayland display server
-  - keyrouter functionalities is moved from Enlightenment modules to the Enlightenment core.
+  - Keyrouter functionalities are moved from Enlightenment modules to the Enlightenment core.
   - Added support for xdg_shell_unstable_v6 protocol.
   - Added e_input and e_input_device to replace input functionalities of the ecore drm.
   - Applied D-Bus policy to org.enlightenment.wm.conf.